MarcusCJH/Thumbnail-Extractor/README.md

 ## Purpose

 I created this for the sake of data entry.
-Things to note that batch file can't run if there's space in between file name.